 The TU College of Law features modern classrooms, a high-tech moot courtroom for legal practice, and a comprehensive law library for students, faculty and the local legal community.
-In 2018, TU Law was selected by preLaw Magazine the Best Law Buildings Honor Roll.
+In 2020, TU Law was selected by preLaw Magazine for the Best Law Buildings Honor Roll.

 Classrooms are equipped with the latest technologies, including HD projection systems, touchscreen controls, computer and laptop connections (VGA and HDMI), integrated audio systems with wireless capabilities, Blu-ray players, document cameras and built-in classroom capture/recording systems.
 All classrooms are linked together with a full HD mesh that allows audio and video to be transmitted between rooms.
 The Pit is equipped with a fully integrated audio system and a quad screen video wall used for digital signage applications and event broadcasts.